-Mastering meetings requires a well-founded understanding and knowledge of Robert's Rules of Order Newly Revised (11th edition).
+Mastering meetings requires a well-founded understanding and knowledge of Robert's Rules of Order Newly Revised 12th edition (RONR 12th ed.).
 A basic understanding of the fundamentals of parliamentary procedure will ease your journey tremendously, beginning with the NAP Membership Exam.

 This study guide will help you prepare to take - and pass - the NAP Membership Exam.
-It is intended to be used in conjunction with Robert's Rules of Order Newly Revised In Brief, 2nd edition.
+It is intended to be used in conjunction with Robert's Rules of Order Newly Revised In Brief 3rd edition (RONRIB 3rd ed.).
 More importantly it will place you firmly on the path to becoming a helpful member of any organization.
 With this knowledge, you can be part of the solution to achieve effective and efficient meetings.